biowdl/RNA-seq/docs/index.md

     This directory also contains a directory per readgroup.
       - **&lt;readgroup>**: Contains QC metrics and preprocessed FastQ files, in case preprocessing was necessary.
-- **multisample.vcf.gz**: A multisample VCF file with the variantcalling results.
+- **multisample.vcf.gz**: If variantcalling is enabled, a multisample VCF file with the variantcalling results.
 - **multiqc**: Contains the multiqc report.